 The table below shows what you pay when you get a long-term supply of a drug.

-- Sometimes the cost of the drug is lower than your copayment.
+- Please note: 90 day supplies are available on maintenance drugs. - Sometimes the cost of the drug is lower than your copayment.
 In these cases you pay the lower price for the drug instead of the copayment.